 Oh, did I mention that these muffins are the best?!

 All week, I’ve been eating two of these morning glory muffins for breakfast.
+Don’t judge!
 They’re so much more filling than other muffin recipes I’ve shared.
-They would also make a great snack!
+Plus, they make a great snack!

 These muffins are packed with texture from all the fixings (raisins, walnuts, coconut flakes) and nutrients thanks to carrot and apple in the batter.

-As always, they’re totally versatile and I encourage you to customize them!
+As always, they’re totally versatile.
+I encourage you to customize them!
 Let’s talk about how to do that.

-PS: if you’re really not into the idea of all these veggies and fruits in muffins, take a peek at my other muffin recipes here.
+PS: if you’re really not into the idea of all these veggies and fruits in muffins, take a peek at our other muffin recipes here.

 - Swap out the carrot and apple for other fruits and veggies like zucchini, pear, banana, butternut squash and sweet potato.
-That being said, carrot and apple is a classic combo and you can find those two items for affordable prices during almost any season.
+All that aside, keep in mind that carrots and apples are classic.
+Plus, you can find those two items for affordable prices during almost any season.

 - Switch up the fixings (raisins, walnuts, coconut flakes)!
-Instead of using what’s in the recipe, you can use other chopped nuts/seeds, craisins or golden raisins or even chocolate chips.
+Instead of using what’s in the recipe, you can use other chopped nuts/seeds, dried cranberries or golden raisins or even chocolate chips.
 Or, just leave them out altogether!
 It’s up to you.

 When it comes to flour, I recommend whole wheat or regular white flour.
-If you’re gluten-free, use all-purpose gluten-free flour instead of something like coconut or almond flour.
+However, if you follow a gluten-free diet, use all-purpose gluten-free flour.
+Please, don’t be tempted to use something like coconut or almond flour as the recipe won’t work well.
 The muffins you see pictured here are made with whole wheat!

 How to make these morning glory muffins vegan: